 Set the vacuum cleaner belt then put the cover back over the brush roller.
 Put the screws back and make sure the machine is back to normal.
 Now that the new belt is in, you need to test your vacuum.

-To keep your machine in action, you should perform regular inspections.
-We recommend you regularly check the motor and roller in addition to the belts.
-All are projects you can do at home.
+To keep your vacuum in action, you should perform regular inspection.
+Regularly check the motor and roller in addition to the belts.
+All these projects are something you can do at home.
 Different models require different maintenance, so consult with the manufacturer for a list of everything to do.